Joe Carollo: Re-election defeat in 1987

+Political wilderness; founding of Stone Crab King company; unsuccessful 1987 and 1993 pursuits of office

-For much of the next eight years, Carollo was considered to be in "political exile", and was regarded by numerous political pundits to be a "has been".
+For much of the next eight years after losing re-election, Carollo was considered to be in "political exile", and was regarded by numerous political pundits to be a "has been".

-After he left government, his security business lost costumers.
-Political opponents alleged this was because city government influence peddling had been driving business when he was in office, while Carollo alleged this was untrue and that he lost business because prior investigations into his business (which he alleged were driven by his political rivals) had spooked costumers away.
+After he left government, his security business lost customers.
+Political opponents alleged this was because city government influence peddling had been driving business when he was in office, while Carollo alleged this was untrue and that he lost business because prior investigations into his business (which he alleged were driven by his political rivals) had spooked customers away.
 Carollo turned to new work in the private sector, including owning and operating restaurants.
 Recalling the high Asian-market demand for seafood he noticed during his 1987 trip to Taiwan, Carollo founded the Stone Crab Company.
 This company purchased crabs and other seafood delicacies at cheap prices from nations in Latin America and exported them to Japan and other Far Eastern nations at a profit.

 Carollo first unsuccessfully sought to regain office in 1989.
-In 1993, Carollo made two unsuccessful efforts to regain politcal office.
+In 1993, Carollo made two unsuccessful efforts to regain political office.
 He first sought a newly-created seat on the Miami–Dade County Commission, but was defeated by former mayor Ferré.
 During the campaign, Corollo accused Ferré of impropriety, falsely purporting that documents Carollo provided to reporters evidenced that Ferré had been indicted by a grand jury for violation of election law.
 Later in 1993, Carollo unsuccessfully ran for a seat on the Miami City Commission.
 Pundits noted that he had campaigned with a far less combative attitude than he had exhibited in his earlier tenure on the commission, but that memory of his first tenure persisted in voters' minds.
 Six others ran for the seat, including Willy Gort (who won).
 Gort received the Miami Herald editorial board's endorsement, but the editorial board did not that it believed that Carollo had made personal improvement during his years out of office and that the ditorial board might have endorsed him "against a less-qualified opponent [than Gort]".